raspberrypi/documentation/configuration/wireless/access-point.md

 ### Configuring a static IP

-Because we are configuring a standalone network, to act as a server, the Raspberry Pi needs to have a static IP address assigned to the wireless port.
+Because we are configuring a standalone network to act as a server, the Raspberry Pi needs to have a static IP address assigned to the wireless port.
 This documentation assumes we are using the standard 192.168.x.x IP addresses for our wireless network, so we will assign the server the IP address 192.168.0.1.
 It is also assumed that the wireless device being used is `wlan0`.

-First the standard interface handling for `wlan0` needs to be disabled.
-Normally the dhcpd daemon will search the network for another DHCP server to assign a IP address to `wlan0`, this is disabled by editing the configuration file
+First, the standard interface handling for `wlan0` needs to be disabled.
+Normally the dhcpd daemon will search the network for another DHCP server to assign a IP address to `wlan0`.
+This is disabled by editing the configuration file:

 ```
 sudo nano /etc/dhcpcd.conf
 ```

-Add `denyinterfaces wlan0` to the end of the file but above any other added `interface` lines and save the file.
+Add `denyinterfaces wlan0` to the end of the file (but above any other added `interface` lines) and save the file.

 To configure the static IP address, edit the interfaces configuration file with
 ```
 sudo nano /etc/network/interfaces
 ```
-Find the `wlan0` section and edit it so its looks like the following.
+Find the `wlan0` section and edit it so that it looks like the following:

 ```
 allow-hotplug wlan0
 iface wlan0 inet static